opoupeney/dfd/source/devguide/web-gcs/webgc-chips.rst

 Chips
 =====

-Chips can be used for various types of entities, including free form text, predefined text, rules, or contacts.
+Chips can be used for building lists of strings or entities, including free form text, predefined text, rules, or contacts.
 Chips may also contain icons.

 |